 Almost every client through our doors is interested in whether they qualify for public funding of fertility treatment.
-We’ve asked Repromed public funding coordinator, Vanessa Holmes, to provide answers to the common questions she is asked.
+Here, Repromed public funding coordinator, Vanessa Holmes, provides answers to the most common public funding questions.

 How do I know if I qualify for public funding?

-- The woman must be under the age of 40 at the date of referral.
-Her BMI must be less than 35 on the first specialist appointment date and 32 or under on the treatment start date
+• The woman must be under the age of 40 at the date of referral.
+Her BMI must be less than 35 on the FSA date and 32 or under on the treatment start date.

 I think I meet the criteria above, what do I do next?